- No products in the cart.

 The Custom Picture Styles for the C100, if you want to use them on the C300 or C500 just use the text-description below and set the parameters manually or include them into your camera-settings file and import it into the camera.

-UPDATE January 2014: Read about new versions of my Custom Picture Styles in this Blog-Post.
+UPDATE January 2014: Read about new versions of my Custom Picture Styles.

-UPDATE March 2014: Read more about the latest version of the c-log alternative in this Blog-Post.
+UPDATE March 2014: Read more about the latest version of the c-log alternative.

 Custom Picture NTclog1 : simply the Canon C-Log Gamma Curve and the Canon-Log Color Matrix but with corrected Gain and Black-Level from 0 to 100%